Part 4 of 7 · Website chat assistant series ~4 min read

 Step 1: tell the visitor first

-The very first thing that happens, before any backend work, is the assistant streams a short, plain line back to the visitor: “Got it — I’ll have a human follow up.
+The very first thing that happens, before any backend work, is that the assistant streams a short, plain line back to the visitor: “Got it — I’ll have a human follow up.
 We usually reply within business hours.”
 Two things matter here.
-The window is realistic (not “within an hour” if it’s 9pm Friday) and the language is human (not “a ticket has been created”).
+The window is honest (not “within an hour” if it’s 9pm Friday) and the language is human (not “a ticket has been created”).

 Step 2: package the transcript